 - Make sure you are eating enough cold-water fatty fish (salmon, herring, sardines, anchovies, and mackerel) to get enough pre-formed omega-3 fats DHA and EPA.
 I would recommend three five to six ounce servings of fatty fish per week.
 This is important for everyone to do for general health, but especially for people that have diets high in omega-6 fats.

 - Nut flours are a good substitute for wheat flour when baking, but don’t overdo it.
 They are easy to overeat and when heated they can oxidize.
 If you do a lot of baking try switching it up to coconut flour and tapioca flour.

 Refined Sugar: For all of you fellow sweet tooths

 Consuming high amounts of refined sugar and high-fructose corn syrup (HFCS) isn’t healthy for you.
-Eating too much sugar can lead to weight gain from overeating, insulin resistance, elevated triglycerides, weakened immune system, behavioural disorders, and promotes cancer growth.
+Eating too much sugar can lead to weight gain from overeating, insulin resistance, elevated triglycerides, weakened immune system, and behavioural disorders.
 (33, 34, 35, 36) Refined sugar also has no nutrient value and it disrupts the good gut bacteria we have.